EddyTheB/bus-or-coach/README.md

 that there is a large community of bus-spotters uploading photos tagged with registration numbers onto Flickr.
 It is up to the user to decide whether the image is a bus or a coach.

+If, for a particular registration number, the user selects "Unknown" (U) then some META data about the vehicle will be presented, if available.
+If the user selects U again then the vehicle will be recorded as "Unknown".

 Clearly this is a somewhat labourious process, especially if the number of distinct registration plates is large.
 There is scope to try machine learning tools to automatically judge whether each image is of a bus or a coach, but I imagine that that is a difficult